Tips for parents of young entrepreneurs

 6. How to register with KVK

 If a minor wants to register with KVK, they need limited legal capacity.
 If your child does not have limited legal capacity, we will ask you to accompany them to the KVK appointment.
-After registering, KVK will pass on your details to the Tax and Customs Administration.
-The Tax and Customs Administration will then send your VAT identification number and turnover tax number by post within 14 days.
+After registering, KVK will pass on your details to the Belastingdienst (Netherlands Tax Administration).
+The Tax Administration will then send your VAT identification number and turnover tax number by post within 14 days.

 It is not always necessary to register with KVK.
 Find out what the criteria are for determining if your child has a business.
 If you are not sure, call the KVK Advice Team.